Learnmore-smart/Quote-generator/README.md

 That's incredible!
-We are already at my third project - a wonderful "Quote generator"!
+Because WE are already at my third project - a wonderful "Quote generator"!

 As usual, here is the link: